tableau/server-install-script-samples/README.md

 vizqlserver.data_refresh: 6
 service.init.state: start
 ```

-The config options available are beyond the scope of this document.
-Hint: To install a server with the same configuration as an existing server, you can just copy the contents of the existing server's _\<TopLevelDir>/config/tabsvc.yml_ .
-You do need the _config.version_ so the server can handle any conversions or updates or configuration options, if required.
+Hint: To install a server with the same configuration as an existing server, you can just copy the contents of the existing server's _tabsvc.yml_ file.
+By default this is located in `C:\ProgramData\Tableau\Tableau Server\config` .
+If you use an existing file, you need to add the _config.version:_ (15 for 10.1) so the server can handle any conversions, updates, or configuration options.

-#### Server registration file example
+#### <a name="RegFile"></a> Server registration file example
 ```
 {
     "first_name" : "John",